 Contributions and Achievements:

-It was during his time in Paris, Fermi and his team marked major contributions to many practical and theoretical aspects of physics.
-In 1934, while at the University of Rome, Fermi carried out his experiments where he bombarded a variety of elements with neutrons and discovered that slow moving neutrons were particularly effective in producing radioactive atoms.
-Not realizing he had split the atom, Fermi told people about what he thought were elements beyond uranium.
+During his time in Paris, Fermi and his team made major contributions to many practical and theoretical aspects of physics.
+In 1934, while at the University of Rome, Fermi carried out experiments where he bombarded a variety of elements with neutrons and discovered that slow moving neutrons were particularly effective in producing radioactive atoms.
+His experiments led to the discovery of nuclear fission and the creation of elements beyond uranium.
 In 1938, Fermi won the Nobel Prize for Physics for his work on nuclear processes.

 In 1935, Fermi discovered the quantum mechanics statistical laws, nowadays known as the Fermi statistics,giving a statistical model of the atom and nucleus.

 Fermi continued to conduct nuclear fission experiments at Columbia University.
 In 1940, Fermi and his team proved that absorption of a neutron by a uranium nucleus can cause the nucleus to split into two nearly equal parts, releasing numerous neutrons and huge amounts of energy.
 This was the first nuclear chain reaction.

 During the Second World War, Fermi was a key member of the Manhattan Project, working at the Los Alamos project in New Mexico on developing an atomic bomb.
 On July 16, 1945, the first atomic bomb was detonated at Alamogordo Air Base.

 In his later years, Fermi became interested in the origin of cosmic rays and investigated subatomic particles, especially pi mesons and muons.

 Fermi’s historic accomplishments caused him to be recognized as one of the great scientists of the 20th century.
 He died of stomach cancer on 28 November 1954, aged 53 and was buried in Oak Woods Cemetery in Chicago.